utdsi/Ketchup/README.md

-# Flutter-Dating-App
+# Ketchup-Dating-App

-Welcome to our innovative Flutter Dating App, designed to redefine the way people connect and build meaningful relationships.
+Welcome to our innovative Ketchup Dating App, designed to redefine the way people connect and build meaningful relationships.
 This app is crafted with a user-centric approach, providing a seamless and enjoyable experience for those seeking companionship.

 ## Key Features: